styounessi/Sentiment_and_Spotify/README.md

 - [NumPy](https://pypi.org/project/numpy/)
 - [LyricsGenius](https://pypi.org/project/lyricsgenius/)

-You will need access to the [Spotify](https://developer.spotify.com/documentation/web-api/quick-start/) and [Genius](https://docs.genius.com/) APIs.
+You will also need access to the [Spotify](https://developer.spotify.com/documentation/web-api/quick-start/) and [Genius](https://docs.genius.com/) APIs.

 Any model can be used from [🤗 Hugging Face](https://huggingface.co/) with some modifications but `j-hartmann/emotion-english-distilroberta-base` is used in this case.